The history of meetings between U.S. presidents and pontiffs

 World

-President Biden is set to meet with Pope Francis on Friday, in what is likely to be a warm exchange between America’s second Catholic president and the leader of the Catholic church.
+President Biden met with Pope Francis on Friday, in what was a lengthy exchange between America’s second Catholic president and the leader of the Catholic church.
+The two figures share a close relationship.

 Biden, devout in his faith, turned to Francis for comfort when his son Beau died and even has a photo of the pontiff displayed in the Oval Office.